-It's important to think outside the gallery too.
-Walk into any swanky hotel or restaurant these days and you’ll see a wide variety of original art.
+It's important to think outside the gallery, too.
+Walk into any swanky hotel or restaurant and you’ll see a wide variety of original art.
 Someone chose those portraits, paintings, and sculptural pieces, and it likely wasn’t the chef or hotelier.
 It was an art consultant or gallery curator, a trusted go-between who found or commissioned paintings and sculptural pieces to fit a specific space.

 Art consultants typically have at least a bachelor's degree or master’s degree in art history, expertise in interior design and architecture, and a wide-ranging acquaintance with galleries and artists around the world.
 Many have worked for a gallery or auction house.